Berkeley Deane Wise: The Gobbins

 One of Wise's most spectacular civil engineering masterpieces was the Gobbins Path, which wound its way dramatically under the cliffs, over 250 feet high, on the Islandmagee coastline.
 It was designed to bring tourists to the area using, of course, the BNCR.
 Construction started in May 1901 and the design showed Wise's typical design flair.
 The 2 mile path was cut precipitously into the cliffs, with tunnels and bridges, including two tubular bridges 70 feet long that connected the 'Man o'War Stack' to the main path.
 The bridges were built in Belfast and floated to Islandmagee in barges to be lifted into position.
 The entrance to the path is tunnelled through a basalt outcrop and is known as 'Wise's Eye'.
 Two of the promontories were named in his honour: Deane's Head and Berkeley's Point.

 The first section of the Gobbins path opened in August 1902.
 An advertisement proclaimed "New cliff path along the Gobbins Cliffs, with its ravines, bore caves, natural aquariums etc, has no parallel in Europe as a marine cliff walk".
 Sightseers would travel by scheduled services or special excursion trains and alight at the stations of Whitehead or Ballycarry, before travelling to the Gobbins by jaunting car or charabanc.
 The Gobbins Path was of great interest to a number of scientific and professional bodies.
 Members of the British Association made a visit on 20 August, shortly after it opened.
 They elected Wise as chairman for the visit, and travelled by special train to Ballycarry, from where they were taken to the path.
 In June 1904, Wise was again the host for a visit by the Institution of Civil Engineers of Ireland.
 Many technical details of the construction of the path and its bridges are contained in the Transactions of the Institution.

 The Gobbins Path was an extremely successful tourist attraction, as popular as the Giants Causeway, and Wise planned to continue it over a full-length of 3 1/4 miles to a northern exit at Heddle's Port.
 An extension was opened in 1906, but then Wise fell ill.
-In August 1906 Bowman Malcolm reported to the Board that the full scheme would be too expensive, so he was authorised to proceed only to the 'Seven Sisters Caves' and to postpone any further work.
+In August 1906, Bowman Malcolm reported to the Board that the full scheme would be too expensive, so he was authorised to proceed only to the 'Seven Sisters Caves' and to postpone any further work.
 After Wise left the company this final extension was opened in 1908, with a spectacular suspension bridge spanning the mouths of the Seven Sisters.
-The railings and bridges were last painted in 1936 and The Gobbins Path was closed in 1940 during World War II.
-It was re-opened in 1951 by the Ulster Transport Authority (UTA), with admission of 1 shilling for adults and 6d for children.
+The railings and bridges were last painted in 1936 and The Gobbins Path was closed in 1940 during the Second World War.
+It was briefly re-opened in 1951 by the Ulster Transport Authority (UTA), with admission of 1 shilling for adults and 6d for children.
 A number of the bridges were strengthened by the UTA, but the path was affected by landslips and maintenance problems which forced its closure in 1961.